Thank you for signing up to . You will receive a verification email shortly.

-Learn how to make a classic Victoria sponge, the perfect cake for family get-togethers, birthdays or a big cup of afternoon tea.
+Learn how to make a classic Victoria sponge with our simple five-step recipe.
+It's the perfect cake for family get-togethers, birthdays, or afternoon tea.

-This quintessential English teatime treat consists of a light vanilla-infused sponge cake sandwiched together with a soft buttercream and jam filling and finished with a light dusting of icing sugar.
+This quintessential English teatime treat consists of a light vanilla-infused sponge cake sandwiched together with soft double cream and sticky raspberry jam filling and finished with a light dusting of icing sugar.
 Said to have been a favourite of Queen Victoria, this classic sponge remains the most popular cake sold in National Trust tea rooms.
 A Victoria sponge should be light and fluffy.
-The key to this is in the mixing.
-Don’t be heavy handed.
-Fold the flour in gently to trap in air.
-Another good tip is to have your ingredients at room temperature, especially the eggs, as this will help the yolks and whites combine more easily for an even bake.

 - 3 medium eggs